 - Take regular weight bearing exercise such as walking, jogging, dancing and tennis.

 - Stop smoking and avoid excessive alcohol intake.

 - Keep your salt intake down and avoid fizzy drinks.

 - Avoid being so underweight that your periods stop as this can also increase your risk of osteoporosis

-So start thinking about how healthy your bones are by taking the National Osteoporosis Society quiz today.
+So start thinking about how healthy your bones are by taking the new online Osteoporosis Risk Checker today.

 Reference: van Staa TP, Dennison EM, Leufkens HG and Cooper C., (2001) Epidemiology of fractures in England and Wales.
 Bone 29: 517-522.